Scoofszlo/HooYooTracker/README.md

 ## Installation and Usage

 There are different ways to install the app.
-For non-techy users, installing via Releases page of this repository is recommened as you just literally click some stuff and you're good to go!
-However, installing the app via Docker is most recommended if you want to run the app in a Linux or macOS
+For non-techy users, installing via Releases page of this repository is recommended as you just literally click some stuff and you're good to go!
+However, installing the app via Docker is the most recommended one if you want to run the app in a Linux or macOS environment.

 ### via Releases
 1. Download the latest version from the [Releases](https://github.com/Scoofszlo/HooYooTracker/releases) page.